 Retinol belongs to a class of substances called retinoids, which are derived from vitamin A, a substance our bodies cannot produce naturally.
 It has been used for decades to treat acne and decrease signs of aging, mainly sun damage, fine lines and hyperpigmentation.
 Retinol itself is a reformulated, weaker version of prescription-strength tretinoin.
-It’s most commonly found in nighttime serums and creams.
+It’s most commonly found in nighttime serums, like SLMD's Retinol Serum.
 Emphasis on nighttime!
 Aka retinol is not to be used during the day.

 How does retinol work?

 Retinol prevents the breakdown of collagen, while simultaneously encouraging rapid cell turnover in our skin.
 Some believe that retinol thins the skin, but it actually works to thicken the subcutaneous layer of the skin, which is where wrinkles originate.
 Retinol works two ways on hyperpigmentation, or dark spots, on the complexion: It removes dark pigmentation while curbing the production of melanin, which is what causes dark spots.

 As an acne treatment, it effectively unclogs pores by removing the dirt, oil and bacteria responsible for breakouts.
 By clearing debris from pores, retinol also ensures that other helpful, acne-fighting ingredients can reach deep into our skin.

 Why can’t I use retinol any time of day?